56% of dogs in the U.S. are overweight or obese, and that excess weight is tied to an astonishing array of health problems.

-Ward recommends working with your vet to determine the ideal caloric intake.
-“We take a couple of things into consideration—we look at body condition score, we look at muscle condition score, we look at lifestyle, and any concurrent medical conditions,” he says.
+When it comes to determining the ideal caloric intake, it’s important to consider a number of factors.
+“We take a couple of things into consideration—we look at body condition score, we look at muscle condition score, we look at lifestyle, and any concurrent medical conditions,” Dr. Ward says.
 “We start by determining, ok, how many calories should you be feeding?”

 As a starting place, there are also many tools online to provide rough feeding guidelines based on weight and breed (you might start by consulting the guide published by the Association for Pet Obesity Prevention).